 Mentoring in Clinical Animal Behaviour

-Seeking mentoring in clinical animal behaviour?
-Zoe Demery, Megan Richardson and Keely Needham are very happy to mentor or supervise anyone studying or working in clinical animal behaviour.
-You could be working through the CCAB route as a FAB Clinicians candidate member, a provisional APBC member, an associate certified IAABC member, a vet or RVN in general practice – or indeed anyone just looking for a bit more guidance.
-Perhaps you are hoping to add a behaviour clinic to your veterinary practice?
-Whatever it is, get in touch!
+Zoe Demery, Megan Richardson, and Keely Needham are experienced Clinical Animal Behaviourists who genuinely enjoy supporting others in their professional development.
+They are happy to provide mentoring or supervision to individuals studying or working in clinical animal behaviour, whether you are progressing through the CCAB route as a FAB Clinicians candidate member, a provisional APBC member, an associate certified IAABC member, a vet or RVN in general practice, or someone simply looking for clearer guidance and reassurance.

 Find Out More